Restorative Practices

 What are Restorative Practices?

-Restorative Practices is a framework that centers around positive relationships for community building and restoring relationships when harm has occurred.
-Inspired by the philosophy of Restorative Justice, Restorative Practices includes repairing harm done to relationships over assigning blame and dispensing punishment (Eber, 2014).
+Restorative Practice is a framework that centers around positive relationships for community building and restoring relationships when harm has occurred.
+Inspired by the philosophy of Restorative Justice, Restorative Practices include repairing harm done to relationships over assigning blame and dispensing punishment (Eber, 2014).
 Unlike Restorative Justice, Restorative Practices is not merely a disciplinary approach to wrongdoing, but it is compatible with education in that it supports a prevention and intervention approach.

-Students are provided with an opportunity to actively engage in taking responsibility in learning.
-These practices constitute a paradigm shift away from a solely punitive disciplinary structure to acknowledging harm done to relationships and how to make things right.
+Students are provided with an opportunity to actively engage in taking responsibility for learning.
+These practices constitute a paradigm shift away from a solely punitive disciplinary structure to acknowledging the harm done to relationships and how to make things right.
 The core values of Restorative Practices are creating, sustaining, and restoring relationships for a positive school climate and culture.

 Defining Restorative Practices

-This paper discusses terms and concepts of restorative practices as defined and used by the International Institute of Restorative Practices.
+paper discusses the terms and concepts of restorative practices as defined and used by the International Institute of Restorative Practices.
 The purpose is to provide educators with a consistent set of terminology and to create a unified framework.

-The Importance of Relationships:
+The Importance of Relationships

-Source: Education Leadership, September 2003, V. 61, No. 1, Building Classroom Relationships Pages 6-13
+Source: Education Leadership, September 2003, V. 61, No. 1, Building Classroom Relationships, Pages 6-13

-John Hattie's research of over 800 Meta-Analyses validates the importance of teacher-student relationships on student achievement.
+John Hattie's research of over 800 meta-analyses validates the importance of teacher-student relationships on student achievement.

 Source: Hattie, J. (2009).
 Visible Learning: A Synthesis of Over 800 Meta-Analyses On Achievement.
 Routledge.

-The Social Discipline Window:
+The Social Discipline Window